 ACC, AMS2, LMU, RaceRoom Settings

-Assetto Corsa Competizione (ACC):
+Assetto Corsa Competizione (ACC)

-That said, here’s what makes it playable:
+With that said, here’s what makes it playable:

 - VR Pixel Density: 130% for Tier 1/2 GPUs, 100% for Tier 3